nedbat/coveragepy/doc/index.rst

 .. ifconfig:: prerelease

-    The latest version is coverage.py 3.5.1b1, released 28 August 2011.
+    The latest version is coverage.py 3.5.2b1, released 29 April 2012.
     *This is a pre-release build.
 The usual warnings about possible bugs apply.*
     It is supported on Python versions 2.3 through 3.2.
-    The latest stable version is coverage.py 3.5, `described here`_.
+    The latest stable version is coverage.py 3.5.1, `described here`_.

 .. _described here: http://nedbatchelder.com/code/coverage